GustavePate/lycheesync/README.md

 Complete logs for the last run can be found in `logs/lycheesync.log`

+### Choose your album cover

+Add `_star` at the end of one filename in a directory and this photo will be stared, making it your album cover.
+Ex: `P1000274_star.JPG`

 ### Using crontab to automate synchronization

 Add this line in your crontab (`crontab -e`) to synchronize a photo directory to your lychee installation every day at 2 am.